portworx/px-docs/scheduler/kubernetes/kafka-k8s.md

 ### Pod Failover for Zookeeper

-Kill the zookeeper process which terminates the pod and get the earlier inserted vale from zookeeper.
+Killing the zookeeper java process in the container terminates the pod.
+You could alternatively delete the pod as well.
-Portworx alongwith the Statefulset provides durable storage to the Zookeeper pods.
+Portworx volumes provides durable storage to the Zookeeper pods which are run as a statefulset.
+Get the earlier inserted value from zookeeper to verify the same.

 ```
 kubectl exec zk-0 -- pkill java